imsb-uke/DISSECT/README.md

 DISSECT is a deep semi-supervised learning framework that performs complete deconvolution of gene expression mixtures such as bulk RNAseq, proteomics and spatial transcriptomics

+This repository contains the functions to run DISSECT interactively in Python.
+The code to reproduce figures and run deconvolution pipeline through comamnd line is available [here](https://github.com/imsb-uke/deconvolution).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Folder tutorials include notebooks to get started.